-The Marion County Sheriff’s Office aviation unit was established in 1974 with the purchase of 3 Bell 47G surplus helicopters.
-These aircraft were used until early 1990’s when they were sold.
-In 1993 the Sheriff’s Office purchased a Hughes 369D helicopter to replace the existing ageing fleet.
+The Marion County Sheriff’s Office Aviation Unit was established in 1974 with the purchase of three Bell 47G surplus helicopters.
+These aircraft were used until the early 1990’s when they were sold.
+In 1993, the Sheriff’s Office purchased a Hughes 369D helicopter to replace the existing aging fleet.
 This aircraft served until 1997 when it was sold as surplus due to the acquisition of two Bell OH-58 helicopters from the US Military surplus program.
 The two OH-58 helicopters were purchased for $100.00 each and are still in service today.

-Through the Department of homeland security program we were able to purchase state of the art, up to date specialty equipment.
-This purchase included new FLIR’S, Downlink system, moving map system, spot lights, and Night vision goggles.
+Through a Department of Homeland Security program, we were able to purchase state of the art, up-to-date specialty equipment.
+This purchase included new FLIR’S, a Downlink system, a moving map system, spot lights, and night vision goggles.

-The primary mission of the aviation unit is to support the officers on the street using the special equipment mentioned above.
-Some of our primary duties are to assist with lost person searches, wanted subject’s searches, and surveillance type activities.
-The air unit is a force multiplier and can conduct a search in a specific area in a quarter of the time it would take ground units to search it on foot.
-Not only are we searching for lost subjects, wanted subjects, but we assist state and local fire services when the need arises.
+The primary mission of the Aviation Unit is to support our deputies on the road using the special equipment mentioned above.
+Some of our primary duties are to assist with lost person searches, wanted subject(s) searches, and surveillance-type activities.
+The Air Unit is a force multiplier and can conduct a search in a specific area in a quarter of the time it would take ground units to search on foot.
+We are also called to assist state and local fire services when the need arises.

-The aviation unit is housed at the Ocala airport and currently has 5 full time flight personnel and one maintenance technician assigned to cover seven days a week, 24 hours a day.
-All full time members are certified Law Enforcement officers with a minimum of 2 years street patrol experience.
+The Aviation Unit is housed at the Ocala airport and currently has 5 full-time flight personnel and one maintenance technician assigned to cover seven days a week, 24 hours a day.
+All full time members are certified Law Enforcement officers with a minimum of two years street patrol experience.